The Bayesian Learning Rule: Probabilistic Inference Algorithms from the Bayesian Learning Rule

-where $\vmeanparam_t = \grad_\vnatparam A(\vnatparam_t)$.
-The setup is quite flexible and can represent for example a Bayesian network, a Markov random field and a Boltzmann machine.
-We can also view this as an update over distributions, by multiplying by $\vT(\vx)$ followed by exponentiation,
+The update is quite flexible and can also be applied to other graphical models, such as Bayesian networks, Markov random fields, and Boltzmann machines.
+We can also view it as an update over distributions, by multiplying by $\vT(\vx)$ followed by exponentiation,

 and at convergence

 where $q_*(\vx)$ is the optimal distribution with natural and expectation parameters as $\vnatparam_*$ and $\vmeanparam_*$.
 This update has three important features. \begin{enumerate} \item The optimal $q_*(\vx)$ has the same structure as $p(\vx)$ and each term in $q_*(\vx)$ yields an approximation to those in $p(\vx)$,